 Veneers are made of either ceramic or composite resin material.
-Dr. Tully will help you choose the best material for you based on strength, stain resistance, color and appearance.
+Our doctors will help you choose the best material for you based on strength, stain resistance, color and appearance.
 Each type of veneer has its own benefits.

 - Ceramic Veneers – A ceramic veneer is a thin shell custom-made to fit on the tooth.
 The benefits of ceramic veneers are:

 - Smooth, translucent surface provides a natural appearance